 Tony: Very important.

-Stev: Yeah, it’s not necessarily they don’t want you to succeed it’s just they cannot see how certain genres develop with time and that there’s actually money in it.
+Stev: Yeah, it’s not necessarily what they don’t want you to succeed, it’s just they cannot see how certain genres develop with time and that there’s actually money in it.
 So it’s always good to…

-Tony: You are going to remember the music industry’s only really being called an industry lately.
+Tony: You are going to remember the music industry’s only really been called an industry lately.
 It wasn’t really anything before.

 Stev: When was it that people started to go to bars and clubs and music started?
 I mean you had music around in the thirties and forties?